voucherifyio/sunrise-for-commerce-tools-integration/README2.md

 };
 ```

-//HERE JS CHANGES

 ### CartLikeContentDetail

 #### CartLikeContentDetail/LimeItemInfo

-> here was shown a discount for single product
+> Here was shown a discount for single product

 > **LimeItemInfo.vue**